uvartak-okta/draft-ietf-scim-roles-entitlements/draft-ietf-scim-roles-entitlements.md

     type
         A label indicating the entitlement's function.
 OPTIONAL.

+    subresources
+        A complex type that describes subresources associated with this entitlement.
+OPTIONAL

     supported
         A boolean type that indicates if the entitlement is enabled and usable in the SCIM service provider's system.
 OPTIONAL.